stratisMarkou/random-walks/random-walks/book/mira/000-exercises.md

 &< \epsilon.
 \end{align}$$

-where in the inequality we have used {prf:ref}`the property of refined partitions <mira-thm-refining-partitions>`.
+where in the inequality we have used {prf:ref}`the property of refined partitions <mira-thm:refining-partitions>`.

 :::
 ::::